- You must have a current motorcycle endorsement, as well as a legally insured and registered motorcycle.

 - motorcycle jacket,

 - full coverage gloves

 - sturdy, over-the-ankle boots.

-- Group Training Tours: Standard 3.5mm earbud earphones with built-in microphone.
+- Group Training Tours: Standard 3.5mm earbud earphones.
 If you have an existing Bluetooth communication system, please keep it in your helmet, as we may be able to pair systems.

 - Individual Training: If you have an existing Bluetooth communication system, please keep it in your helmet.